 From Washington Lane, walk along the left edge of the mowed lawn, parallel to North Street, and then go into the woods where the trail is on a wide cart path.
 It is signed with small tree tags.
 If you keep going straight, the path would take you back out to the North Street entrance, but if you look carefully before that you will find a right turn that takes you deeper into the woods.
 From the North Street entrance, keep on the lookout for a left turn soon after you enter the woods.

 The trail is wide and at times very close to the Mass.
 Pike.
-It can be quite noisy from the traffic, but the path comes to a pretty meadow where wildflowers are often in bloom.
+Be prepared: it can be very noisy from the traffic along this stretch.
+But if you can ignore that, the path comes to a pretty meadow where wildflowers are often in bloom.
 There is a fork where the path to the right takes you into the meadow and the one on the left goes around it.
 Watch the poison ivy if you venture into the meadow.

 You must return the way you came.
 If you walk all the loops you will have walked 1.9 miles.
 The trail once continued around the perimeter of the development to end on the east end of Washington Lane, but it is too overgrown to be followed all the way around.
 Plans are to restore this.